Think-and-Dev/gitbook-docs-test/docs/rationale/main-concepts.md

 ### RDOC

 Its value is pegged to one dollar, in the sense that the SC (using [Oracle's](main-concepts.md#oracle) rif/usd price) will always[^1] return the equivalent amount of `rif` to satisfy that convertibility.
 It's targeted towards users seeking to avoid crypto's market volatility.
-It's implemented as an ERC20 token, it can be traded freely, but minted/burned only by the MoC system.
+It's implemented as an ERC20 token, it can be traded freely, but minted/burned only by the RoC system.
 The more RDOCs minted, the more RIF2X can be minted, since they are used for leverage.

 [^1]: Needs sufficient collateral (coverage > 1) and redeems are only processed during [Settlements](process-actions.md#settlement)

 ### RIFPro

 It's targeted towards users seeking to _hodl_ RIFs and also receive a passive income from it.
-It's implemented as an ERC20 token, it can be traded freely, but minted/burned only by the MoC system.
+It's implemented as an ERC20 token, it can be traded freely, but minted/burned only by the RoC system.
 The more RIFPro minted (introducing RIF to the system), the more coverage the system has, since they add value to the system without locking any.

 ### MoC